RasaHQ/rasa/docs/api/event-brokers.rst

-When running a Rasa Open Source assistant in production, you might want to connect your assistant to other services so that they can analyze the data that comes from your conversations.
+When running a Rasa Open Source assistant in production, you might want to connect your assistant to other services so that they can analyze the data coming in from your conversations.
 For example, you could `connect your live assistant to Rasa X <https://rasa.com/docs/rasa-x/installation-and-setup/existing-deployment/>`_ to review and annotate conversations, or forward messages to an external analytics service.